2FA is now required for all employees to access Patriot Web and Banner-related applications.

 Do I have to authenticate the second factor every day?

 No. You can use the 'Remember me for 7 days' function in Duo.
 You will not be asked for a second factor for 7 days when you are on the computer using the browser you authenticated from.
-These are the instructions for '
+View the Remember me for 7 days instructions.

 Using 2FA with Cisco AnyConnect VPN